-These scholarships, established by the generosity of various donors, are awarded to two students entering the first year of the Engineering Science
+These scholarships, established by the generosity of various donors, are awarded to two students entering the first year of the Engineering Science program.
+Academic merit is considered and extra-curricular activities may be considered.

 Faculty of Applied Science and Engineering Admission Scholarship(s)